seansfkelley/zmk-config/README.md

 ## Repo Layout

 This repo includes a submodule import of [my fork of the official MoErgo fork of ZMK](https://github.com/seansfkelley/zmk).
-This makes it easier to build locally, as above, though the instructions from the MoErgo fork still aplpy (that is, those that build only on GitHub Actions).
+This makes it easier to build locally, as above, though the instructions from the MoErgo fork still apply (that is, those that build only on GitHub Actions).
 Make sure to keep the submodule updated if you make changes.